Baldonak/Baldonak/README.md

 ### Hi there 👋, my nick is Programisto

-#### I'm a Full-Stack Developer working in Barcelona, Spain.
-Web programmer 👨💻, with a background in structural engineering👷 and sales💰.
+I'm a Full-Stack Developer 👨💻, with a background in structural engineering👷 and sales💰.
 Curious and proactive person who does not hide from new challenges 💪.

 Skills: JS / React Flux / SQL ALchemy / Python / Flask / Figma